Home > What to Grow in Grow Bags > What to Grow in 1–2 Gallon Grow Bags

 Leafy Greens

-Leafy greens have shallow roots and grow well in small containers.
+Leafy greens grow quickly and generally have shallow root systems.
+They grow well in small containers.

 ✅ Lettuce.